thinkingreed/ewin/README.md

 ewin
 ====

-[ewin] Simple editor for Winodws users.
+[ewin]h Simple editor for Winodws users.
   There is no need to learn new operation commands.

 It provides basic features as a minimal text editor: